xXG0DLessXx/poe-telegram-bot/README.md

 3. Create a `.env` file in the root directory of the project and add the following environment variables:
    - `BOT_TOKEN` - Your Telegram bot token obtained from BotFather.
    - `POE_COOKIE` - Your poe.com "p-b" cookie obtained from your browser's developer tools.
+   - `DEFAULT_MODEL` - (OPTIONAL) Allows setting a default model to be used when starting the bot.
+Default if not set, is "capybara" also known as Sage.
    - `POE_HEADERS` - (OPTIONAL) Sets the headers used for the browser agent (Lowers chance of getting banned if you use the headers of your own browser).
 You can get them [here](https://headers.uniqueostrich18.repl.co/).
 ### Example .env
 ```
 BOT_TOKEN=<YOUR TELEGRAM TOKEN>
 POE_COOKIE=<YOUR POE.COM p-b COOKIE>
+DEFAULT_MODEL=<MODEL IDENTIFIER e.g one of these: {'capybara': 'Sage', 'beaver': 'GPT-4', 'a2_2': 'Claude+', 'a2': 'Claude', 'chinchilla': 'ChatGPT', 'nutria': 'Dragonfly'}>
 POE_HEADERS=<(OPTIONAL LEAVE EMPTY IF NOT DESIRED) YOUR BROWSER HEADERS (Example: "{
   "User-Agent": "Mozilla/5.0 (X11; Linux x86_64; rv:102.0) Gecko/20100101 Firefox/102.0",
   "Accept": "text/html,application/xhtml+xml,application/xml;q=0.9,image/avif,image/webp,*/*;q=0.8",